-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG

-The Fallout games are the retro Sci-Fi cousins of the Elder Scrolls series.
-Anyone who likes those games will certainly love Fallout.
+The Fallout games are the retro sci-fi cousins of the Elder Scrolls series, and anyone who likes those kinds of games will love Fallout 4.
 The game is set in the year 2287, hundreds of years after a nuclear war practically destroyed the planet.
 As a vault dweller, the protagonist survived the war by gaining access to a nuclear bunker at the last minute.
 Cryogenically frozen, the protagonist wakes up hundreds of years later to find that his son has been kidnapped and the vault abandoned.
-Set out into this radioactive wasteland for one of the best experiences in gaming.

 #5 The Elder Scrolls V: Skyrim